emacs-mirror/emacs/mps/manual/source/topic/collection.rst

-2. The collector needs to keep up with the :term:`client program`: that is, it has to collect garbage at least as fast as the client is producing it, otherwise the amount of :term:`floating garbage` will grow without bound.
+2. The collector needs to keep up with the :term:`client program`: that is, it has to collect garbage at least as fast as the client is producing it, otherwise the amount of garbage will grow without bound.

 With perfect prediction, the collector's work should be smoothly distributed, with a small maximum pause time.
 Getting the predicted